Whole Food Center

 Some 26 samples showed pesticide residue levels that exceeded what the European authorities consider the maximum level for safety (MRLs).

 Pharmaceutical drugs are common contaminants also.
-One local health food store in our area (I cannot tell you which one, for obvious reasons) was even selling a Chinese herbal supplement that was found to have a prescription erectile dysfunction medication.
+One local health food store in the Hudson Valley (I cannot tell you which one, for obvious reasons) was even selling a Chinese herbal supplement that was found to have a prescription erectile dysfunction medication.

-With all of these issues it is just not possible to guarantee that ingredients from China are pure, safe, properly tested and ethically produced.
+With all of these issues and others we could not get to, it is just not possible to guarantee that ingredients from China are pure, safe, properly tested and ethically produced.
 The only way forward is just to avoid all ingredients from China.

 Supplement companies are not required to say where their raw materials come from, so you cannot know by looking at a label.
-Often companies do not know where they come from, because they are buying from middle men suppliers.
+Often companies do not know where they come from, because they are buying from middle men.